-Once the process has started it can be shutdown by selecting the "Stop Regen" soft kay.
+Once the process has started it can be stopped by selecting the "Stop Regen" soft key.
 DO NOT shutdown unless it is absolutely necessary.
-CAUTION Continue to monitor the surrounding areas during the process.
+Continue to monitor the surrounding areas during the process.
 If unsafe conditions develop, shutdown the unit immediately.